Skip to Main Content

 Maximizing your collaboration with local production experts

-Local fixers bring invaluable regional knowledge and established relationships that can unlock locations and solve problems you'd never anticipate.
-Our location teams in France have spent years building relationships with property owners, local authorities, and regional film offices.
+Local fixers bring priceless regional knowledge and build ties that unlock locations and solve problems you would never expect.
+Our location teams in France have spent years building bonds with property owners, local authorities, and regional film offices.

-• Provide detailed creative briefs including visual references and specific requirements
+• Give detailed creative briefs including visual references and specific needs

 • Share realistic budget parameters to focus scouting efforts effectively